-Being aware of the symptoms of IVDD, and what to do if your Dachshund shows any of them, remains a critical part of responsible wiener dog ownership.
+Being aware of the IVDD warning signs, and knowing what to do if your Dachshund shows any of them, remains a critical part of responsible wiener dog ownership.

 However, using IVDD as an excuse to allow your little athlete to become an obese lap potato just isn’t doing right by your dog.

-Dachshunds continue to prove their athletic prowess and are popular participants in many dog sports.
+They continue to prove their athletic prowess by participating in many dog sports.

 As their skills improve, Earthdogs progress through a hierarchy of titles: Introduction to Quarry, Junior Earthdog, Senior Earthdog, and Master Earthdog.

 In Dachshund field trials, Doxies are set in pairs, called “braces,” that are put on the scent of live rabbits and are then released to show off their scent tracking and quarry chasing skills.

 They don’t catch or harm the rabbits, rather, they are judged for their ability to hold the trail of their quarry.